 rsession.conf.
 If multiple repositories are needed,

 repos.conf should be used.
-Details on configuring RStudio Server with these files are in this support article.
+Details on configuring RStudio Workbench and RStudio Server with these files are in this support article.